adorsys/open-banking-gateway/opba-api-security-signer-generator/README.md

 # What is this

+This is the code generator of the request normalizer (request object serializer to string) for request signer.
-This is request normalizer for request signer code generator for external clients (FinTech) and WebFilter generator for OpenBanking to validate request signature.
+This generator is for external clients (FinTech) to create string to be signed from request and for WebFilter in OpenBanking to validate request signature.

-It adds annotation processor that uses API definition YAML files to generate request normalizers that convert 3rd party request to OpenBanking to String.
+It adds annotation processor that uses API definition in YAML files to generate request normalizers that convert 3rd party request to OpenBanking to String.

 # Request conversion rules